What's the best way to air dry your hair when it's cold?

 What's the best way to prevent a flaky scalp?

 "Hot oil treatments are amazing for your hair and scalp because they even out the hair’s porosity and help lift and dissolve dead skin.
-Your ends are always thirsty for lipids, too, so it's a bit like a reboot for your head."
+Your ends are always thirsty for lipids, too, so it's a bit like a reboot for your head.
+I also love scalp massagers.
+They invigorate the scalp, gently lift excess sebum and product buildup and distribute natural oils.
+All of which controls flakiness."

 Is there a way to stop natural hair from shrinking in humid weather?